New Westminster Salmonbellies: Senior B

+Senior Women

+New Westminster plays a team in the Womens Western Lacrosse Association (WWLA).
+The Salmonbellies have won 6 senior women's league titles, 2014-2017, 2019 and 2022.
+In the 2025 season they finished in 3rd place, after beating Victoria in the bronze medal game.
+They were one of 5 teams invited to compete in the inaugural 2025 WBOX GRIT tournament in Port Coquitlam, where they finished 3rd.
+New West finished 4th out of 6 in the 2026 WWLA season, losing to Nanaimo in the bronze medal game.
+In the 2026 edition of the WBOX tournament, which was expanded to 8 teams, the Bellies finished 6th after losing to the Aussie Dingoes 5-4.

+Minor and Junior Women

+The Salmonbellies have a number of teams playing in all age groups in the Lower Mainland Minor Lacrosse Commission.

 Founding

 The New Westminster lacrosse club was founded on May 12, 1888, but did not play their first home game in the Royal City until June 8, 1889, a 3–1 loss to Vancouver.

 It was stated in the May 11, 1888, issue of the New Westminster Daily British Columbian newspaper that "All lacrosse players are requested to meet on the cricket grounds this evening for the purpose of forming a lacrosse club."

 On May 14, 1888, the Daily British Columbian informed that "On Saturday evening a meeting of lacrosse players was held and a club formed.
 Mr. Glover was appointed chairman pro tem and Mr. Lewis permanent secretary and treasurer.
 A committee was formed to draft rules and by-laws, and perform other duties in connection with the organization of the club.
 Practises [sic] will be held every Wednesday and Friday evening for the present, and it is to be hoped that every lover of the game will join the club and assist in making it a success in every way.
 It is the intention to try and arrange a match with Vancouver on July 1st."